 Late October - Early December

-Great River Writes announces the 2nd annual writing series to inspire writers of all levels.
-In conjunction with National Novel Writing Month, public libraries and literary organizations in La Crosse and Winona will host writing workshops and author chats every Saturday, October 27 through December 1.
+Great River Writes announces the 3rd annual writing series to inspire writers of all levels.
+In conjunction with National Novel Writing Month, public libraries and literary organizations in La Crosse and Winona will host writing workshops and author chats every weekend, October 26 through December 6.

 Community write-ins, craft talks, and expert tips support both published and yet-to-be-published writers of novels, poems, short stories, and more.
-Guest authors visiting this year include Dean Klinkenberg, Wang Ping, and Michael Perry.
+Guest authors visiting this year include R.R.
+Campbell, Frank Bures Jr, and Chris Norbury.

-- You’ve worked hard on your writing, you’ve practiced new skills, you’ve added to that wordcount goal, now it’s time to celebrate.
+You’ve worked hard on your writing, you’ve practiced new skills, you’ve added to that word count goal, now it’s time to celebrate.
 Come hang out with and cheer on your fellow writing community at this open mic and social!
 Bring your friends and loved ones and meet area writers.
 Food is provided, and drinks are available for purchase.
-Open mic readings will start at 3:30pm, and all are welcome to share a 5-10 minute portion of their work.
+Open mic readings will start at 5:30pm, and all are welcome to share a 5-10 minute portion of their work.